harelba/q/README.markdown

 * Column name inference for files containing a header line
 * Column type inference according to actual data
-* Batch insertion to the database
+* Smarter batch insertion to the database
 * Allow working with external DB
-* Real parsing of the SQL, allowing JOINs and Subqueries
+* Real parsing of the SQL, allowing smarter execution of queries.
-* Provide mechanisms beyond SELECT.
-INSERT and CREATE TABLE SELECT and such.
+* Provide mechanisms beyond SELECT - INSERT and CREATE TABLE SELECT and such.
 * Support semi structured data - e.g. log files, where there are several columns and then free text
 * Better error handling